Fire Safety Inspection Checklist for Scotland & UK (Free Download 2026)

 Why Fire Safety Inspections Matter

-In 2022, UK fire and rescue services attended over 600,000 fire incidents in England, with non-domestic building fires accounting for significant property damage and business disruption, research shows that approximately 25% of businesses that experience a major fire either never reopen.
+In 2022, UK fire and rescue services attended over 600,000 fire incidents in England, with non-domestic building fires accounting for significant property damage and business disruption.

 Beyond the devastating human cost, fire safety failures carry severe legal consequences, under the Regulatory Reform (Fire Safety) Order 2005, responsible persons who fail to conduct adequate fire safety measures face prosecution.
 Recent cases have seen companies fined almost £1 million for serious fire safety breaches, with individuals receiving custodial sentences.